 Essential to the development of young artists is the exposure to all the performing arts, as well as a strong background in liberal arts studies.
 Our students benefit greatly from living and working in a closely-knit community of artists from the Schools of Dance, Design & Production, Drama, and Music.
 Their education is enriched by a liberal arts curriculum that is fully integrated into the School of Filmmaking BFA program.
 We expect our students to have or to develop a strong base in the liberal arts and humanities, as well as the physical and social sciences, with additional intensive coursework in film history, aesthetics and analysis.

 The School of Filmmaking offers concentrations in the areas of Animation, Cinematography, Directing, Picture Editing & Sound Design, Producing, Production Design, and Screenwriting.
-In the first years of the program, all students are required to write, direct, produce, shoot, edit and design films, whether they feel artistically inclined and qualified in those areas or not.
+In the first year of the program, all students are required to write, direct, produce, shoot, edit and design films, whether they feel artistically inclined and qualified in those areas or not.
 This approach gives students a foundation of general skills and knowledge prior to specializing in one area of focus.
-Students must demonstrate sufficient aptitude and progress within their chosen areas of emphasis in order to be invited to continue into a concentration.
-Note that admission into the School of Filmmaking does not itself guarantee subsequent acceptance into a concentration.

 Bachelor of Fine Arts

 Students must, at a minimum, possess functional use of the somatic senses, have adequate motor capabilities to manage situations in which these senses would be employed, and be able to integrate data acquired via these senses.
 The School of Filmmaking embraces inclusivity and will provide reasonable accommodations for students with documented disabilities.

 The School of Filmmaking has minimum high school GPA and SAT/ACT requirements.
 See Admissions pages for further information.

 C. Transfer Students